 Presented by Melbourne Recital Centre & Evergreen Ensemble

-Ticket holders can either retain their current ticket for the rescheduled concert, or receive a refund through their original point of purchase.
-If you have any questions or concerns about this concert postponement, please contact our Ticketing Services team at firstname.lastname@example.org
+Ticketholders are entitled to a full refund via their original point of purchase.
+You do not need to contact us, all refunds will be processed automatically.
+If you have any questions or concerns about this concert cancellation, please contact our Ticketing Services team at email@example.com

 Known for its fresh approach to Baroque and Classical repertoire, Evergreen Ensemble peppers performances of 18th- and 19th-century works with folkish flavours.